Coronation of George IV: Procession

 The King arrived at Westminster by carriage at 8:30 pm on the previous evening and spent the night in the house of the Speaker of the House of Commons.
 The carriages of the various participants started to arrive at 1 am and by 6 am the nearby streets had been brought to a standstill, so that many peers had to abandon their coaches and walk to the abbey through the crowds.
 At 10 am, following tradition, the ceremony started in Westminster Hall.
 The King, seated on a throne, was presented with the items of regalia by the clergy, which he then bestowed on various aristocrats who often had the hereditary right to carry them to the abbey.
 The procession on foot to the abbey was the only part of the proceedings which could be seen by the general public and large stands for spectators had been erected along the route, which passed out of the north door of the hall, across New Palace Yard, into Parliament Street, Bridge Street and King Street to the west door of the abbey.
 It was a raised and carpeted walkway 15 feet wide and 3 feet high with a handrail and was lined by soldiers.
-There were some 700 people in the procession, headed by the King's Herb Woman and six maids, scattering petals on the carpet.
+There were some 700 people in the procession, headed by the King's Royal Herbstrewer and six maids, scattering petals on the carpet.
 Included in this number was a military band and the choir who repeatedly sang the anthem O Lord, grant the King a long life by William Child, interspersed with drumming and trumpet fanfares.